ELJoOker2004/ELJoOker2004.github.io/_posts/2024-07-15-unauthentical.md

 ![](/assets/img/posts/2024-07-15-unauthentical/3.png)

-A try to access discord's token folder
+It tries to access Discord's token folder.

 ![](/assets/img/posts/2024-07-15-unauthentical/4.png)

-Alongside with access chrome, edge, brave and a lot of other browsers and sensitive directories that contains important data
+It also accesses Chrome, Edge, Brave, and many other browsers and sensitive directories that contain important data.

 ![](/assets/img/posts/2024-07-15-unauthentical/5.png)